gmu-gd/web22-spring/syllabus/index.md

 There are many different programs available to use for the work in this class.
 The programs I will be using are highlighted but alternatives are also listed.

 #### design
 <span class="command">Adobe XD</span>, Figma, Sketch, Illustrator, Lunacy.
-We will not be using Photoshop for design tool.
+No Photoshop as a design tool.

 #### coding
 <span class="command">Atom</span>, Sublime Text, Brackets.
 We will not be using Dreamweaver, Notepad, or TextEdit as a code editor in this course.